wp-plugins/coupon-creator/readme.txt

 == Description ==

 Create your own coupon with the Coupon Creator for WordPress or upload an image of a coupon instead.

+<h4>Coupon Creator Pro - Comming Soon</h4>
+New Features in the works include a visual editor to make coupons, background coupon images, editable link texts, more themes, more control from the settings page, custom css, premium support, and more!

 <h4>How to Create a Coupon</h4>
 Create a coupon by going to the coupon custom post type and filling in all the settings in the custom meta box.